In this Article

 Most of these certifications are specialty credentials that you can earn as your career progresses.

-Certifications Offered by ARDMS
+Certifications offered by ARDMS

-Certifications Offered by NMTCB
+Certifications offered by NMTCB

 Most states in the U.S. require radiology technologists to be certified.
 Which certifications they require varies from state to state.
-Radiography, nuclear medicine technology, and radiation therapy are among the certifications commonly required to become licensed, according to the ARRT.
+Radiography, nuclear medicine technology and radiation therapy are among the certifications commonly required to become licensed, according to the ARRT.

 As you begin your career in radiography, it’s smart to look ahead to plan for certification.
 Consider where you intend to work, and then look at state licensure requirements.
 This information can guide you to choose a certification to pursue.